Aarondorn2/CallableMessaging/CallableMessaging/Readme.md

 The IQueueProvider interface is intended to allow for custom implementations of Queue Providers, such as RabbitMQ or AWS SQS.
 An AwsQueueProvider is included in the project to demonstrate an integration with AWS SQS.
 A LocalQueueProvider is also provided as a means to execute callable messages locally (without using a queue).
-The LocalQueueProvider is a convenience option - it runs all messages synchronously and ignores message type-specific processing such as IDebounceCallable and IRateLimitCallable functionality; As such, the LocalQueueProvider may serve to quicky test primary functionality, but does not represent a true end-to-end test scenario.
+The LocalQueueProvider is a convenience option - it runs all messages synchronously and ignores message type-specific processing such as IDebounceCallable and IRateLimitCallable functionality; As such, the LocalQueueProvider may serve to quickly test primary functionality, but does not represent a true end-to-end test scenario.

 You can integrate this project with any queue provider by simply implementing the IQueueProvider interface and providing your own implementation when